The History of libWiiPy, WiiPy, and NUSGet

 A little backstory that I think is helpful for understanding everything else is the context in which libWiiPy was created.

-I needed a library.
+If I wanted to make this work, I needed a library.

 I started work pretty much right after I realized this, with the final Wii-Menu-Patcher commit being on February 2, 2024, and libWiiPy being born with the addition of the first actual module on February 6, 2024.
 There was then a bit of a pause before the earliest incredibly rough implementation of the TMD class appeared on February 25, 2024.
 This kicked off some incredibly fast paced work over the next few months, with lots of the library’s core features being implemented and multiple releases pushed to PyPI.
+I know that I’m glossing over a lot of the actual development process here, but in all honestly I don’t have too much to say.
+It was generally a fairly straightforward process of finding a feature that I needed for something, looking at the relevant WiiBrew page and any existing source code related to it, and then researching whatever new programming concepts I needed to learn to implement it in libWiiPy.

-Eventually, though, I needed a real way to be able to test the features that I was implementing in libWiiPy in a real world scenario.
+Throughout this cycle, though, I needed a real way to be able to test the features that I was implementing in libWiiPy in a real world scenario.
 Coincidentally, I also wanted a brand new CLI so that I could replace Sharpii in any of my workflows that required WAD packing, U8 packing, etc. So I decided to kill two birds with one stone.

 Enter WiiPy